railroadmedia/ecommerce/docs/taxes/tax-system.md

 ## How Taxes Are Calculated

-Either the shipping or billing address is used to determine if taxes should be charged and what percent should be charged.
+Either the shipping or billing address is used to determine if taxes should be charged and at what rate.

-- If the shipping address is present for an order (physical order items), then always use the shipping address.
+- If the shipping address is present for an order (it has physical order items), then always use the shipping address.
 - If there is no shipping address for the order (and for subscriptions), then use the billing address.

-The system uses the country, and the region (state/province) to determine the tax rate.
+The system uses the country and the region (state/province) to determine the tax rate.

 Product costs and shipping costs are taxed differently in Canada depending on the province.
-For example in BC, shipping costs are only taxed 5% but product costs are taxes 12%.
+In BC for example, shipping costs are only taxed 5% but product costs are taxes 12%.
 These can be configured separately in the main config file.
 Finance charges are not taxed.